 I mourned the birthday my baby never had, the day the towers fell.
 I lamented alongside America for the approximately 3,000 people who lost their lives that day for reasons we don’t understand.
 When we lose people we love, it is not often that the world stops with us.
 That day it did.

-An earlier version of this post first appeared at The Portland Moms Blog.
+An earlier version of this post first appeared at The Portland Moms Blog, published with permission.